valigula/mysql_2_graphite/README.md

 I have used the code for the above repo.
 Modifications include
-  * Not dependencies for clooectd.
+  * Not dependencies for collectd.
   * Able to send the data to graphite easily

 TBD